Code-Institute-Submissions/hippo/README.md

 ### What does it do?

 This website has various pages for people to read lots of information about Hippopotami, ranging from what they eat and their habitat, to their behavior and tendencies.
+Users can then quiz themselves on their new found Hippo knowledge.

 ### How does it work

-This website uses AngularJS to route viewers through the site.
-The site is styled with Bootstrap.
+This website uses **AngularJS** to route viewers through the site and control which **Javascript** is executed.
+The site is styled with **Bootstrap**.
+The quiz has been created using **Javascript** and modal for enlarging images is displayed using some **JQuery** code.

 ## Features